rambutantree/fintech-chatbot/README.md

 can collect information using Dialogflow and write to Google Sheet document.

 Dialogflow
-- Needs a intent with action='request_callback' and sending a request with parameters phone-number and person.
+- Needs a intent with action='request_callback'
+- Intent must collect parameters  phone-number and person
-- You have to se the default system entities
+- For the parameters, please use system entities phon-entity-number and person

 Python modules
 - Install using the pip install XXXX , where XXX refers to the modules listed in the python program (fintech-index.py)